Skip to content

 Disclaimer: Petrelintide is investigational and not approved for any indication.
 The following information reflects publicly disclosed clinical trial design for educational purposes only.
 These are not recommendations for self-administration.

 Petrelintide is being developed for once-weekly subcutaneous administration.
-Phase 2 ZUPREME-1 used a multi-step dose escalation protocol designed to optimize tolerability before reaching maintenance dosing at 42 weeks.
-Specific maintenance-dose magnitudes have been disclosed at the company-investor level but full Phase 2 publication is pending.
+Phase 2 ZUPREME-1 tested five doses using a 16-week dose escalation protocol designed to optimize tolerability, followed by maintenance dosing through week 42.
+Specific maintenance-dose magnitudes have been disclosed at the company-investor level but full peer-reviewed Phase 2 publication is pending.

 Phase 3 trials are scheduled to begin in the second half of 2026.
 Phase 3 dose selection will follow standard regulatory practice — anchored on the Phase 2 dose-response data and intended to characterize efficacy and safety across a clinically relevant range.